AlxisHenry/epitech/README.md

 This is a repository containing all my courses and projects at Epitech Strasbourg.

+> You have access to the percentage of technologies used in each courses and projects [here](https://github.com/AlxisHenry/epitech/blob/master/technologies.md).

 ## Table of contents
 1. [How to use it ?](#how-to-use-it-)
 2. [Technologies](#technologies)